leonfal/stock-quantification/README.md

-# stock-quantification
+# Leon's Quantatitive Dashboard

-A dashboard for quantitative metrics for stocks
+A dashboard for quantitative metrics and charts for an arbitrary portfolio